-NOTE: Designers of Record must provide calculations and derate conductors, circuit breakers (50 Hz / 60 Hz), and devices operating at 400 Hz and at 28 VDC.
-Do not use ferrous (steel) conduit for 400 Hz wiring.
+NOTE: Designers of Record must provide calculations and ratings for conductors, circuit breakers (50Hz / 60Hz), and devices operating at 270 VDC and at 28 VDC.

-Use of a distributed 400 Hz power system (instead of a Point of Use system), is prohibited on new projects, and is limited to making modifications to existing systems.
-If used, a distributed system requires additional special calculations to accommodate for unbalance in the system, which may also require the use of the bracketed option for the special 7-conductor, 6 around 1 cable in conduit.
+Use of a distributed 270 VDC power system (instead of a Point of Use system), is prohibited on new projects, and is limited to making modifications to existing systems.
+If used, a distributed system may require additional special calculations.